newsonjacob/ReactiveOptical_Flow/README.txt

 Only the five most recent `flight_view_*.html` files are retained in the `analysis/` directory.
 Older visualizations are removed automatically.
+If the log contains no telemetry, the visualization script now prints a message and exits cleanly.

 ## Flight Review